-Use Graphics tablet

-Switch on support for graphics tablet drivers, if installed - for use with the sculpting tool.
+Use Graphics tablet Switch on support for graphics tablet drivers, if installed - for use with the sculpting tool.
 Process User Files Enable/disable processing of files in the 'Vectric Files' folder in your common user document folder.

-This sets the maximum number of items that will be displayed in the Recently opened files... list in left hand side bar of the interface when there is no file currently loaded.
+Recent File List Size This sets the maximum number of items that will be displayed in the Recently opened files list in left hand side bar of the interface when there is no file currently loaded.
 The list will not increase in size until the software has been re-started and more files have been opened and/or saved.

-Show the clipart Subfolder Contents

-If set to Yes then this will show the contents within the selected Folder in the Clip folders.

-Art browser along with up to 3 sub-folders if they exist and contain appropriate file types.
-If set to No it will only display the contents of the selected folder, not subconnection or if the server is taking too long to respond.

-Force open the local copy of the documentation when accessed through the Help Always open local documentation menu.
-Aspire automatically opens the local documentation if you have no internet
+Show the clipart Subfolder Contents If set to Yes then this will show the contents within the selected Folder in the Clip Art browser along with up to 3 sub-folders if they exist and contain appropriate file types.
+If set to No it will only display the contents of the selected folder, not sub- folders.
+Always open local documentation Force open the local copy of the documentation when accessed through the Help menu.
+Aspire automatically opens the local documentation if you have no internet connection or if the server is taking too long to respond.